Mountain Bike Bhutan

 THE RIDING

-Most of the rides are accessed by hike-a-bike, either out/back or a climb to a descent.
-All trails are hiking paths and feature some steep sections and fixed rock, considerable granite slab riding and some compact dirt that can be slick when wet.
-Landscapes are most often wide-open but some trails are also in the forest.
+Some of the rides are accessed by shuttle, then hike-a-bike or push -- there is considerable altitude to deal with so a high level of fitness is important.
+All trails are ancient hiking paths and feature some steep sections and fixed rock and loose rock, some compact dirt that can be slick when wet.
+Most trails are in the forest and trails are often overgrown and naturally technical.

 LODGING AND CUISINE